New York Like a Native

 "...incredibly knowledgeable, dynamic, and engaging."--Trip Advisor reviewer

-Veteran Brooklyn tour guide Norman Oder aims these tours--mainly walking and public transit--to be wide-ranging and briskly-paced.
-Most tours involve 2 to 5 miles of walking, but can adapt to your pace.
+Veteran Brooklyn tour guide Norman Oder aims these private tours--mainly walking and public transit--to be wide-ranging and briskly-paced.
+Most tours involve 2+ to 5 miles of walking, but can adapt to your pace.
 Vehicle tours range farther.

-These tours, all led and booked by Norman, a longtime Brooklynite, are geared to energetic, curious people, and have attracted enthusiastic visitors of all ages, from student groups to seniors, as well as New Yorkers and Brooklynites interested in learning more.
+These tours, all led and booked by Norman--no substitutes!--are geared to energetic, curious people, and have attracted enthusiastic visitors of all ages, from student groups to seniors, as well as New Yorkers and Brooklynites interested in learning more.

-While exploring city neighborhoods, we aim to understand the history of what we see, what's changed, and why.
-Yes, I typically bring a binder with relevant images (some old, some relatively recent), and sometimes photo books, as well.
+While exploring neighborhoods, we aim to understand the history of what we see, what's changed, and why.
+Yes, I typically bring a binder with relevant images (some old, some relatively recent), and sometimes photo books.

-My private tours can focus on Brooklyn highlights, specific neighborhoods, or multiple areas.
+My private tours can focus on Brooklyn highlights, specific neighborhoods, or multiple areas, including parts of Queens and Manhattan.
 I try to be more wide-ranging than a purely academic or architectural tour, but mindful of history and more substantive than a tour, say, focused on food (though we can eat!).
 I'm intrigued, enthused, and sometimes confounded by what we see.
 I can work with you to customize tours.

 I can introduce you to some of Brooklyn, but, remember, it's larger and more populous than the City of Paris (within the peripherique), and it "contains multitudes."
+It's not a "neighborhood."
 You can't see everything in a day!

 First steps to your tour

 Nearly all my tours are private tours, and mostly on foot.
-My listed tours usually start at 2.5 hours, but you can request modifications.
+My listed tours usually start at 2.5 hours, but can be modified.
 The tours rely mainly on walking, sometimes with public transit or taxis, though we can adapt a tour for vehicles.

 I can also combine neighborhoods for themes; many but not all have interesting architecture; some have waterfront views; some have more food options; others help tell the story of different immigrant groups; some show recent redevelopment.

-To save time, please first check tour pages, fees, my FAQ and list of "top misconceptions" about Brooklyn, then get in touch.
+To save time, please first check tour pages, fees, my FAQ and list of "top misconceptions" about Brooklyn, as well as the map

 New York Like A Native: Energetic, eclectic tours of Brooklyn & beyond.
 Experienced guide.
 Personal service.